forta-network/docs/docs/handle-alert.md

 Prior to this change, developers could manually query for alerts using the [`getAlerts`](sdk.md#getalerts) SDK method or directly using the [Forta Alerts GraphQL API](api.md).
 With the `handleAlert` function, Forta makes threat detection more modular by treating bot reuse as a first-class feature.
 This page will cover how to use this powerful new handler function.

+!!! info "Apply for subsidy"
+    Developers building this type of bots that consume data from other bots can apply for a subsidy to receive free use of the General Plan until their bots earn enough recurring revenue.
+Please fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSfZUMvSVCThWx78rCw2Xibvgigwk_-THnkBWjPT8u08JZVsNg/viewform) to submit your application

 ## Specifying bots to subscribe

 In order to specify which bot's alerts you want to receive, you need to implement the `initialize` handler function and return an `InitializeResponse` object describing the desired alerts: